sduggasani/2024election-blog/content/post/2024-09-12-week-2-fundamentals-i-the-economy/index.md

 ```
-## Warning: The following aesthetics were dropped during statistical transformation: label
+## Warning: The following aesthetics were dropped during statistical transformation: label.
 ## ℹ This can happen when ggplot fails to infer the correct grouping structure in
 ##   the data.
 ## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical